Judge Chutkan rejects call from Democratic AGs for temporary restraining order blocking DOGE’s access to federal data

 “Plaintiffs raise a colorable Appointments Clause claim with serious implications.
 Musk has not been nominated by the President nor confirmed by the U.S. Senate, as constitutionally required for officers who exercise ‘significant authority pursuant to the laws of the United States,’” she wrote.
 “But even a strong merits argument cannot secure a temporary restraining order at this juncture.”

-Chutkan, of the federal district court in Washington, DC, was appointed by President Joe Biden.
+Chutkan, of the federal district court in Washington, DC, was appointed by President Barack Obama.
 She previously oversaw the January 6, 2021, criminal case against President Donald Trump.

 Warns DOJ to ‘make truthful representations’

-Note: Correction: This story has been updated to reflect that President Barack Obama appointed Judge Tanya Chutkan to the DC District Court.